thecodescholar/Python_ML_June_21/README.md

 <li>Machine Learning
 <li>Project Understanding
 <br>
-During these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
+During these 7 days, everything was explained from the very basics so that anyone with zero experience on programming can learn.

 The instructor during the session was Mr. Nitesh.